AliY1234/SQL-portfolio/README.md

 This project can be run using a Jupyter notebook.
 Below are the steps to execute the analysis:

-1. **Load the Data**: The dataset is loaded into a Pandas DataFrame from a CSV file.
-2. **Data Exploration**: Initial exploration is done to understand the structure and content of the data.
-3. **Answering Questions**: Each question is answered through specific Pandas operations, such as filtering, grouping, and aggregating data.
-4. **Output**: The final answers are displayed and can be further analyzed or visualized as needed.

-**Answers to the Questions**

-(Here you can list the answers obtained from the analysis if you want to include them in the README directly or provide a link to a notebook file that contains the answers.)
+1. **Load the Data**: Open the ipynb file and then start running each command from the beginning of the file in order.
+4. **Output**: After running the initial command to load the library and file, you can execute the following commands.
+The questions are indicated in the comments.
+The final answers will then be displayed,